gokubi/Chatter-QuickPost-Chrome-Plugin/README.markdown

+## Post to Chatter Chrome Extension

-## This is a reference design for a Chrome Browser plugin that uses the Salesforce REST API to post to Chatter from the browser.
+This is a reference design for a Chrome Browser plugin that uses the Salesforce REST API to post to Chatter from the browser.